 The band was billed only as 'The Prime Movers' on the club marquee.

-The Depot House was a long-term gig for the band (they played here on-and-off for two years), where they put on light shows, had lots of drummers sitting on, and it was kind of a home for a while.
+The Depot House was a long-term gig for the band.
+They played there on-and-off for two years and they put on light shows, had lots of drummers sitting on, and it was kind of a home for them for a while.

 1966

-That year there were two attempts for The Prime Movers Blues Band to hitch their wagon to the stars.
-For a short time, around January 1966, they had the great late Hugh 'Jeep' Holland, producer and manager of SRC and The Rationals (under his A2 Productions company), as their manager.
-Jeep wanted to get The Prime Movers into the mainstream of popular music and to this end he tried to get them to conform, to wear little suits, to going to the teeny The Hideout clubs and the teen circuit, and whatever he thought would help them.
+It was around January ’66 that the band attempted to hitched their wagon to the stars after they joined the A2 Productions, a local management company run by the late producer Hugh ‘Jeep’ Holland, along with Max J. Goldman and Peter M. Andrews.
+The Prime Movers joined a roster that included other local up-and-comiong bands such as the Rationals, the Chosen Few (featuring James Williamson, Ron Asheton and Scott Richardson), the Fugitives (featuring Gary and Glenn Quackenbush), and the Pleasure Seekers (an all-girl band led by the not-yet famous Suzi Quatro).
+Jeep wanted to get the Prime Movers into the mainstream of popular music and to this end he tried to get them to conform, to wear little suits, to going to the teeny The Hideout clubs and the teen circuit, and whatever he thought would help them.
 They did try, but their natural temperament as a band (they were too wild and unmanageable) found them wandering off that trail pretty quickly.
-Their second near brush with fame came when a subsidiary of Motown Records courted them to join them as a White band playing Black music.
-They came to Ann Arbor and drove them around in their black limousines, and set up cool events like when they arranged a dinner between the Erlewine brothers and The Everly Brothers.
-Now THAT was very cool, because Michael and Dan Erlewine loved their music.
+Later that same year, the band attempted again to “brush with fame” when a subsidiary of Motown Records, the legendary Detroit-based record company who played an important role in the racial integration of popular music as an African-American-owned label, courted them to join them as a “white band who played black music.”
+So, Motown representatives came to Ann Arbor and drove them around in their black limousines, and set up cool events like when they arranged a dinner between the Erlewine brothers and the Everly Brothers.
+Now THAT was very cool, because Michael and Dan loved their music.
 You get the idea.
-The shit hit the fan, so to speak, when the band realized that the Black music they wanted them to play was not the Chicago blues music they loved and were learning, but some really bad arrangements they came up with for them to play.
+The shit hit the fan, so to speak, when the band realized that the black music they wanted them to play was not the Chicago blues music they loved and were learning, but some really bad arrangements they came up with for them to play.
 In other words, the band would have to play what they gave them to play.
 Well that was not about to happen and they walked.
 They were out of there, instantly - short karma for the fame trip.
+(That same year the label tried to do the same with the Mynah Birds, a Canadian band which featured the not-yet famous Rick James and Neil Young, but it still didn’t work).

 1966: The Town Bar, 212 East Huron Street, Ann Arbor, Washtenaw County, Michigan